nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Model.png)

-The `redo` command does the opposite — it calls `Model#redoAddressBookVersion()`, which removes the item at the `redoPointer` and adds it to the back of the `addressBookOlderVersionList`, it also shifts the `currentStatePointer` to the right as well as restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoAddressBookVersion()`, which removes the item at the `redoPointer` and adds it to the back of the `UndoStateList`, it also shifts the `currentStatePointer` to the right as well as restores the address book to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `redoPointer` is at index `addressBookNewerVersionList.size() - 1` or the list is empty, then there are no undone AddressBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `redoPointer` is at index `RedoStateList.size() - 1` or the list is empty, then there are no undone AddressBook states to restore.
 The `redo` command uses `Model#canRedo()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the address book, such as `list`, will usually not call `Model#saveAddressBookVersion()`, `Model#revertAddressBookVersion()` or `Model#redoAddressBookVersion()`.
-Thus, the `addressBookOlderVersionList` remains unchanged.
+Thus, the `UndoStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#saveAddressBookVersion()`.
-Since the `redoPointer` is pointing at an item in the `addressBookNewerVersionList`, all address book states in `addressBookNewerVersionList` will be purged.
+Since the `redoPointer` is pointing at an item in the `RedoStateList`, all address book states in `RedoStateList` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)